nithyapriya-jayakumar/l4-indicators-analysis/README.md

 ---

 ## License
-This repository is for academic and research use only.
+This repository is for academic purpose.